HIPAA Compliance Services for Healthcare Providers in New York City

 New York-Specific Compliance Considerations

-NYSDOH's cybersecurity regulations, which took effect for general hospitals in 2024, impose specific technical and administrative security requirements that go beyond HIPAA in several areas: incident response planning, access privilege management, and third-party vendor risk assessments.
+NYSDOH's hospital cybersecurity regulation (10 NYCRR 405.46), adopted October 2, 2024 with a full compliance deadline of October 2, 2025 and 72-hour incident reporting effective on adoption, imposes specific technical and administrative security requirements that go beyond HIPAA requirements in several areas: incident response planning, access privilege management, and third-party vendor risk assessments.
 For hospital systems and their affiliates, these requirements need to be mapped against existing HIPAA programs to identify gaps and eliminate redundant controls.

 Where requirements overlap, a compliance program built around shared controls can satisfy multiple frameworks while reducing documentation burden.
 Our team works with providers across all five boroughs and the broader metro area.